Hesperian Health Guides

 Elevate the feet above the heart

 For breathing problems you can also give salbutamol.
-It is also a good idea to give an antihistamine.
+To treat symptoms such as itch and rash, you can give an antihistamine.

 In most cases, if you ever have an allergic reaction to a medicine, food, bee sting, or something else, you should avoid it forever after.
 The second time you are exposed you can expect an even worse reaction.